awsdocs/amazon-fsx-windows-user-guide/doc_source/self-manage-prereqs.md

   + Connectivity configured between the VPC based on Amazon VPC where you want to create the file system and your self\-managed Active Directory\.
 You can set up connectivity using AWS Direct Connect, AWS VPN, VPC peering, or AWS Transit Gateway\.
   +  VPC Security Groups that you've associated with your Amazon FSx file system, along with any VPC Network ACLs, configured to allow outbound network traffic on the following ports:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/self-manage-prereqs.html)
-**Note**
+**Important**
-Allowing outbound traffic on TCP port 9839 is required for Multi\-AZ file system deployments\.
+Allowing outbound traffic on TCP port 9389 is required for Single\-AZ 2 and all Multi\-AZ file system deployments\.
+  + Add outbound rules to allow all traffic to the Active Directory that you're joining your file system to\.
+To do this, do one of the following:
+    + Allow outbound traffic to the security group ID associated with your AWS Managed AD directory\.
+    + Allow outbound traffic to the IP addresses associated with your self\-managed Active Directory domain controllers\.
   +  Windows Firewall on your Active Directory domain controllers configured to allow inbound traffic on the above mentioned ports from the subnet\(s\) where you'd like to have your Amazon FSx file system\.

      In the case where the domain controllers are in AWS, the VPC Security Groups that you've associated with them, along with any VPC Network ACLs, configured to allow inbound traffic on the above mentioned ports\.